What's it really like?

-Vibrant, crowded and undeniably unique, Tokyo is the world’s largest metropolis, with over 37 million people.
+Vibrant, crowded, and undeniably unique, Tokyo is the world’s largest metropolis, with over 37 million people.
 Its described as one of the world’s three economic command centers, along with New York and London.
-A business center with more Michelin stars than other city and cultural capital, Tokyo is a must see world destination.
+A business center with more Michelin stars than other city and cultural capital, Tokyo is a must-see world destination.

 Across Japan, there are no laws against homosexuality or same-sex intercourse however there is no countrywide legal recognition of same-sex marriage or partnership.
 Some cities including Tokyo offer same-sex partnership certificates, however, none hold any legal weight.
-Throughout the ages Japan has no history of hostility towards gay men and Japanese culture is often described as ‘ignoring rather than accepting’ LGBT individuals.
+Throughout the ages Japan has had no history of hostility towards gay men and Japanese culture is often described as ‘ignoring rather than accepting’ LGBT individuals.

-Same sex marriage is not legal in Japan however some cities such as Tokyo have legalized same-sex partnerships, providing some marriage benefits.
+Same-sex marriage is not legal in Japan however some cities such as Tokyo have legalized same-sex partnerships, providing some marriage benefits.

 Tokyo Rainbow Pride was set up in 2011 and is part of Rainbow Week, a series of LGBT events to raise awareness of LGBT rights in Japan, usually taking place in May.
 The number of attendees rises every year with 70,000 participants visiting the festival in 2016.

 The overall reported number of people living with HIV in Japan is low, roughly 0.01% of the population.
 This number is higher for men who sleep with men with homosexual contact accounting for 56.3% of all HIV infection cases.
 Tokyo has the most cases of HIV with 70% of cases occurring in males in their twenties or thirties.

 The Tokyo Metropolitan Testing has excellent support with an English telephone hotline that offers testing in the heart of Shinjuku plus advice and counseling.